abnore/BlackBox/README.md

 ---

-**Blackbox** — because sometimes, the logs are the last thing that survives.
+**Blackbox** — sometimes, the logs are the only thing that survives.
-Designed for clarity, speed, and practical debugging.